Glasses on! Here are a few tips on what to watch out for to make sure you don't invalidate your home insurance policy.

-6. Failure to secure valuables in the garden that are not specifically covered by the policy (barbeques, lawn mowers etc)
+6. Failure to secure valuables in the garden that are not specifically covered by the policy.

-7. Not securing tools that are then used to break into the house (ladders, hammers, wrenches etc.)
+7. Not securing tools that are then used to break into the house.

-Secure tools within a garage, secure shed or your home.
+Secure tools like ladders, hammers and wrenches within a garage, secure shed or your home.